LeaTex/2019s1-juego-integrador-brenrodriguez_isaiaslafon_leatex-1/gameDocument.md

 -walking animation graphic movement
 -New game mechanics "rewind time function"
 -Temporal save
--agregar contador
+-time counter
 -add edited levels
 -level selection menu

 Pending Stuff:
 -Walk on Spikes Up make bobby die
--Spikes get up whenplayer leave position
+-Spikes get up only when player leave position
+(tip: temporal list of object player walk previous time)

--Rotational runway in L or I shape that rotates clockwise when layer leave position and limit walk in some directions -Button that make runways rotate again (isaias)
+-Rotational runway in L or I shape that rotates clockwise when layer leave position and limit walk in some directions.
+(tip: same as spikes, and also add availeable moves on player).
+-Button that make runways rotate again.
--Pass level feature
+-Pass level feature.
+(tip: must be on "any key press")
--add sounds (isaias)
+-add sounds.

-Consultas:
-NO SE PUEDE KEYS, COLLIDERS, ONTICK -Test with objects that have effect on game.
-NO SE PUEDE -Resize screen on level change
+TIPS:
+Only stuff impossible to tes: KEYS, COLLIDERS, ONTICK CANT RESIZE SCREEN AFTER FIRST RUN OF THE GAME
-OK -Class obstacle intead of grass, fences an others (If they are define as subclass of obstacle class and have an image definet in constructor but not a const pos until they are used)
+OK TO CHANGE Class obstacle intead of grass, fences an others.
+-To avoid REDRAW the player we can add every carrot with a hole ground tile before, once is a carrot removed the hole graound is already there.